capmeth/acid/docsite/docs/reference/options.md

 toAssetName: @repath
 ```

-Used when an asset is needs to derive its name from its filepath.
+Called when an asset is needs to derive its name from its filepath.

 Resulting values will be **Capital Cased** for document asset name generation.